Scaleup-Excellenteam/google-google_team_3/README.md

 - Interactive command-line interface for user input.
 - Logging system to keep track of system activity.

+## Algorithm

+The program using 2 DataStructures:
+- DataFrame of all the sentences in the dataset.
+- Trie for all the words in the dataset without duplications, each node of a word holds a list of all the indices of the sentences that this word appears in.

+This structure makes the search time for auto complete more efficient.

 ## Installation

 1. Clone this repository to your local machine.